 - Anti-Villain: Played with, depending on how much the audience sees him as a bad person to begin with or a good man who was broken by the hotel's influence.
 The movie and the book come down pretty hard on exact opposite ends of this.

-- Backup from Otherworld: In the climax of Doctor Sleep, he appears to help Danny and co. finish off Rose.
+- Backup from Otherworld: In the climax of the Doctor Sleep book, he appears to help Danny and co. finish off Rose.

 - Character Tics: Wiping his mouth when he wants a drink.

-- Death Equals Redemption: An unusually literal version, as a ghostly, supernatural Jack atones for his rampage in The Shining by helping Dan and Abra throw Rose to her death in the following book, saving their lives.
+- Death Equals Redemption: An unusually literal version, as a ghostly, supernatural Jack atones for his rampage in The Shining by helping Dan and Abra when he throws Rose to her death in the following book, saving their lives.

 - Evil Eyebrows: Jack Nicholson's portrayal.
 One of the reasons why King objected to him being cast in the role is those distinctive eyebrows.